alicoppe/Alpha-Helix-Prediction/README.md

 ## Introduction

 The goal of this project was to predict alpha helices from a given dataset of amino acid sequence strings.
+The model was initially trained in a Jupyter notebook, where the parameters were then exported and a custom prediction file was made for a forward pass.
+The model was then tested with the testing.py file, based on the labels file, and model outputs are displayed in the output file.

 ## Code Explanation: